website-scraper/node-website-scraper/README.md

 ## Log and debug
 This module uses [debug](https://github.com/visionmedia/debug) to log events.
 To enable logs you should use environment variable `DEBUG`.
-Next command will log everything from website-scraper
+The next command will log everything from website-scraper
 ```bash
 export DEBUG=website-scraper*; node app.js
 ```